dshanske/simple-location/README.md

 ## Changelog ##

 ### Version 3.1.0 ###
+	* New release with more functionality coming soon
 	* `get_geodata` function now supports WP_Post, WP_Comment, and WP_Term objects
 	* Fix registration of default settings
 	* Add global setting for public or private by default